TotoTheDragon/Ethanol/api.md

 `POST /product/search`

 Tries to find the product matching all the data you give.
 Will start by checking GTIN, then validating the rest of the data that should not change like quantity.
 In case it can not find it by GTIN, it will try to find a very close match by using the name and quantity.
 This match needs to be above a certain treshold for it to be returned.
+Returns all matches found in order of percentage matched

 > Body parameter